-Note: For NetScreen-500 and ISG 2000 devices, if a boot loader upgrade is required, you must upgrade using the boot loader.
+NOTE: For NetScreen-500 and ISG 2000 devices, if a boot loader upgrade is required, you must upgrade using the boot loader.

-To upgrade or downgrade a security device, see the step-by-step procedures in Upgrading to the New Firmware or Upgrading Devices in an NSRP Configuration.
+To upgrade or downgrade a security device, see the step-by-step procedures in "Upgrading to the New Firmware" on page 27 or "Upgrading Devices in an NSRP Configuration" on page 33.